milosz275/pico-led-controller/README.md

 python3 makefsdata.py
 ```

+### Install

+If you will be using the web interface locally, you don't need https to install the app.
+In Chrome, resolve `chrome://flags/#unsafely-treat-insecure-origin-as-secure` and your's Pico W IP address.
+Restart the browser and [manifest.json](led_controller/src/public/manifest.json) will allow for the install.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.